daruan-rst/Certified-AWS-Developer-Associate-Notes/3 - EBS/21 - EBS Snapshots.md

 <br>

 #### Recycle Bin for EBS Snapshot
-- Setup rules to retain deleted snapshots so you can recovern them after an accidental deletion
+- Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
 - Specify retention (from 1 day to year 1)
 <br>